gstrugala/costa/docs/permap/load.rst

 Loading the performance map
 ===========================

-Performance map objects in Fillomino are represented as an extension of the pandas :class:`~pandas.DataFrame` structure.
+Performance map objects (:class:`Permap`\ s) in Costa are represented as an extension of the pandas :class:`~pandas.DataFrame` structure.
 They can therefore benefit from a wide variety of methods to process and arrange the data.

-For the :meth:`~PermapFiller.fill` method to work properly, the DataFrame representing the performance table must have a specific format.
+For the :meth:`~Permap.fill` method to work properly, the DataFrame representing the performance table must have a specific format.
 There are two ways to obtain an adequate DataFrame.
 One way is to format it yourself through Python scripting using pandas methods.
-The other way is to format the performance file in a certain way, so that it can be correctly interpreted by the :meth:`~fillomino.buildpermap.build_heating_permap` and :meth:`~fillomino.buildpermap.build_cooling_permap` methods.
+The other way is to format the performance file so that it can be correctly interpreted by the :meth:`~costa.buildpermap.build_heating_permap` and :meth:`~costa.buildpermap.build_cooling_permap` methods.
 These methods will in turn translate the file into an adequate DataFrame.